colinnordmark/colinnordmark/README.md

 # Hello there!

-I'm Colin Nordmark, a Java full-stack developer with a passion for software design, 3D and new technologies.
+I'm Colin Nordmark, a Java full-stack developer with a passion for code, game development, 3D and new technologies.
 - [Send me a message](https://www.linkedin.com/in/colinnordmark/)